tabletcorry/haxby/IDEAS.md

 * Deal with ubuntu sillyness
     * ubuntu hides pg\_ctl behind wrapper
     * Either use the wrapper (ick) or discover/guess location of real binary
+* Add mode to talk to Heroku db instances